MIJOTHY/REACT_SCHMEACT/README.md

 Now that we know what functionality we want from the app, let's make a mockup of it in html.
 If you open up mockup.html in your browser, you'll see something like this:
 ![](/assets/img/App-Mockup.png)

 Sweet.
-But there are two problems.
+But there's one glaring problem.

-Firstly, some mug has put chicken in our 5-a-day tracker.
-More importantly though, there's no functionality; it's basically just a picture.
+There's no functionality; it's basically just a picture.
 We want it to be functional.
 Where do we go from here?
 We need to break this shiznit down into __components__.

 ## Key Koncept 1: Komponents
 Any UI built with react has, as its basic building-blocks, components.
 A component is just a function.
 It takes some inputs, and gives us an output.
 More specifically, it takes in props and/or state (more on these later, but just read that as 'data' for now) and spits out HTML.
 Each component should be, ideally, a self-contained and distinct portion of your app that does only one thing.
 In other words, that single component of your app should be able to operate without knowledge of other components, and in any context, as long as it is given the data it needs.